donele/crlib/README.md

 Questions:

  - What kind of model is used to calculate the adjusted prices?
 Does the model get updated regularly?
- - In bbo, ts - t0 is the time took to run the model to calculate adj_askpx and adj_bidpx?
+ - In bbo, ts - t0 is the time taken to run the model to calculate adj_askpx and adj_bidpx?
  - What would it take to improve the latency?

 ## Data Sampling

 The bbo and trade data are downsampled to 100 millisecond intervals.
 The length of the interval is arbitrarily chosen.
 Shorter sampling intervals may be tried in the future analyses.
-Depending on the length of the prediction horizon to be used, a longer sampling interal may be used, or a subset of the sample may be used.
+Depending on the length of the prediction horizon to be used, a longer sampling interval may be used, or a subset of the sample may be used.

 Features are built from the prices, trade quantity, bidqty, and askqty.
-The adjusted mid_px, which is calculated upon receiving a trade data and using a model, is used to calculate the past returns and future returns.
+The adjusted mid_px, which is calculated upon receiving a trade update and then using a model, is used to calculate the past returns and future returns.

 Dozens of features are considered during the fitting process.
 Only a few of them are selected algorithmically through cross validation.

 ## Fitting

 5 days' data is used for fitting.
 1 day's data immediately following the fitting window is used for the hyper parameter tuning and feature selection.
-The model calculates the prediction for the following day's data ponts.
+The model calculates the prediction for the following day's data points.

 After that, the procedure is repeated by shifting all the dates by 1 day to the future.
 This subsequent fitting may automatically choose different feature sets or different look-back windows.
 This flexibility may help the model deal with the regime changes.